altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 #### Note
-When using queries spanning multiple persistenceIds,
-- such as `EventsByTag`,
+When using queries spanning multiple `persistenceIds` such as `EventsByTag`,
 - the order of events at which the events appear in the stream is not guaranteed
 - (or stable between materializations).